 At Keele we offer a range of services to help students who are struggling with personal and emotional issues.

-The Student Support Team can offer advice and guidance on a range of different issues that you may face at University.
+The Student Experience and Support team can offer advice and guidance on a range of different issues that you may face at University.
 If you would like to speak to an adviser you can contact them by phone, email or live chat.
-For more information you can visit the Student Welfare webpages or email firstname.lastname@example.org.
+For more information email firstname.lastname@example.org.

 Counselling and mental health